laspy/laspy/doc/source/tut_part_1.rst

 **Importing laspy**

-All of the following examples use `relative imports`_.
+Previously, laspy documentation exclusively used `relative imports`_.
 However, as outlined in `PEP 328`_, there is a growing consensus in the Python community that `absolute imports`_ are preferable to relative imports.
+Moving forward, this convention will be adopted by laspy.
 If you wish to use absolute imports, you can:

     .. code-block:: python